Guides

 Nodes represent a unique URL with exactly one parent (excepting the root node).

-1. In Uniform, navigate to Content > Project Map.
+1. In Uniform, navigate to Experience > Project Map.

 • If you chose "INTO," a new node will be created as a child of the original node.